Da-Hui/learngit/readme.txt

 Git tracks changes.\
 woshiyige haoren.\
 woyebuzhidao.\
+creating a new branch is quick.\
-creating a new branch is quick.}
+creating a new ahh  is quick.}